jjjutla/GeckoFuzz/README.md

 ### Workflow

 ![4](https://github.com/jjjutla/GeckoFuzz/assets/22000925/cabbdf7f-2620-4389-b1bc-a298c2a9d248)

-0. Project owner can create an auditing request by staking tokens as bounties and providing the compiled program.
+0. Project owners can start audits by staking tokens and submitting their compiled program.
-1. The program being audited is divided into smaller subprograms of equal size exploring complexity using static analysis by validator nodes.
-Each node is assigned a unique subprogram to audit for a specific period.
-This process, known as partitioning, is extremely fast and helps prevent auditor nodes from wasting computational power on code other nodes have already explored.
-The partitioning plan is deterministic and can be easily verified by other validator nodes, reaching consensus among all validator nodes before the auditing campaign begins.
+1. Validator nodes use static analysis to break the program into smaller, equally complex subprograms for auditing.
-2. Each auditor nodes pick up a specific partition in the partitioning plan minted based on weighted sampling.
-Then, auditor nodes leverage fuzz testing techniques to analyze their subprogram.
-Auditor nodes are incentivized to prioritize auditing requests that are new, have high program complexity, and offer higher rewards.
-This is because auditor nodes are motivated to find more test cases that lead to vulnerabilities and new coverage.
+2. Auditor nodes are incentivized by rewards and select partitions using weighted sampling and employ fuzz testing to identify vulnerabilities or new coverage.
-3. When auditor nodes detect a test case leading to vulnerability or new code coverage, they mint an NFT for the test case.
-Judge nodes then verify the test case by re-executing it.
-Since the execution is deterministic, the outcome must also be deterministic, allowing validator nodes to reach consensus about the validity of test case NFTs.
+3. Detected vulnerabilities or new coverage are then minted as NFTs by auditor nodes and verified by judge nodes through deterministic re-execution.
-4. Project owner can terminate an audit request.
-The termination requests also mint an NFT for an auditing report automatically based on the intermediate statistics, test cases, and vulnerabilities.
-A reward (i.e., bounties) is then given to the validator nodes and auditor nodes that generated or verified the test case NFTs.
+4. Project owners can end audits, triggering an NFT to mint as an audit report that incorporates findings and rewards validators and auditors for their contributions.

 # Technical Details